Public pension fund conference in Hawaii draws boycotts

-SAN FRANCISCO Budget cuts and austerity may be on the agenda when public pension fund officials hold their annual conference in May, but delegates will be able to take some comfort from their surroundings on the palm-fringed beaches of Waikiki.
+SAN FRANCISCO, March 7 Budget cuts and austerity may be on the agenda when public pension fund officials hold their annual conference in May, but delegates will be able to take some comfort from their surroundings on the palm-fringed beaches of Waikiki.

 The National Conference on Public Employee Retirement Systems' leadership did make the decision to hold their 2013 annual conference at a luxury resort in Hawaii before the financial crisis struck, hammering public pension funds' investments and leaving them with a funding gap of at least $770 billion.